-You can listen to the passage as you read along.
+You can listen to the text as you read along.

 Beginner Reading Level